mucommander/mucommander/package/readme.txt

 - Fix local copy when the target filename starts with a tilde.
 - Fix the ability to move files to trash on Windows.
 - Fix selection of Ukraine translation.
+- Fix selection of English translation in non-English systems.

 Known issues:
 - Some translations may not be up-to-date.